Pupils with disabilities attend mainstream education at all levels, from pre-primary to upper secondary education.

 Such interventions fall within the wider initiative called ‘school in hospital’, addressed to all pupils of all school levels, who are suffering from serious pathologies or are hospital/day-hospital patients.
 The organisation of the project is extremely flexible, taking into account the type of disease of each pupil, the time for medical examinations and therapies as well as the life pace in hospital.

-A particular evolution of this type of service is home tuition for sick children who cannot attend school for at least 30 days.
-They are taught at home by one or more teachers according to a specific project aimed at assuring the continuity of their learning process and their subsequent reintroduction in their class.
+A particular evolution of this type of service is home tuition for sick children who cannot attend school for at least 30 days (not necessarily consecutive).
+They are taught at home by one or more teachers according to a specific personalised teaching plan aimed at assuring the continuity of their learning process and their subsequent reintroduction in their class.
 It is a growing service because the National Sanitary Plan foresees the reduction of the stay in hospital in favour of home health assistance.

 Territorial support centres for inclusion (CTS)

 Finally, from an organisational point of view, Territorial support centres (Centri territoriali di supporto - CTS) work at local level for fostering school inclusion.
-Centres, at least one for provincial area, refer to one school and are set up by the Regional school offices (Uffici scolastici regionali – USR) in agreement with the Ministry.
+Centres, at least one for provincial area, refer to one school and are set up by the Regional school offices (Uffici scolastici regionali – USR) in agreement with the Ministry of education.

 The school manager, at least three among subject and support teachers, a representative of the Regional school office, one healthcare professional and specialised teachers make up the CTS.